jtfogarty/007ba7/content/projects/completed/gitmetrix.md

 draft: false
 type: "projects"
 ---
+<div style="font-size: 12px; text-align: right !important"; >Updated 2020-09-04 </div><p>

-[GitMetrix](https://gitmetrix.007ba7.us) is a Svelte application that pulls data from GitHub for the Kubeflow project.
+[GitMetrix](https://gitmetrix.007ba7.us) is a Svelte application that pulls data from GitHub for the [Kubeflow](https://kubeflow.org) project.
 It allows reporting on Issue Age, Issue Backlog, Triage Count and Owners Files.
 All but the Owners files uses GraphQL interface to GitHub.
 The Owners Files uses the http API